heptarch/heptarch.github.io/drafts/portfolio.md

 $$

-The expected return is $0$-derisked, while $1$-derisked return minimizes the variance of the portfolio.
+The expected return is $0$-derisked, while $1$-derisked return minimizes the variance of the portfolio and ignores the return completely.
 For simplicity, let's assume our bets are independent.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>